-This leaflet deals with three particular kinds of anxiety:
+This information deals with three particular kinds of anxiety:

 - general anxiety disorder